Stephanie M. Pridgeon

 Stephanie Pridgeon holds a Ph.D. in Spanish from Emory University (2015), an M.A. in Spanish from University of Virginia, and a B.A. in Spanish and Latin American and Caribbean Studies from College of Charleston.

 At Bates, she teaches in the Spanish department and in the Latin American Studies program.
-In addition to teaching beginning and intermediate language and culture courses she has designed and taught courses on women authors of Latin America, Jewish Latin American Cinema, protest and resistance music and poetry, revolution and civil war, and testimonial literature and film.
+In addition to teaching beginning and intermediate language and culture courses she has designed and taught courses on: gender and sexuality in Latin American literature, Jewish Latin American Cinema, protest and resistance music and poetry, revolution and civil war, and testimonial literature and film.
 Stephanie is also passionate about study abroad and has extensive teaching experience in both Spain and Latin America.

 “Silences Between Jewishness and Indigeneity in Eduardo Halfon’s Mañana nunca lo hablamos.”
 Revista Canadiense de Estudios Hispánicos 42.1 (2017): 99-121.

 “La biblioteca de la militancia revolucionaria: Archivo y retaguardia en El espíritu de mis padres sigue subiendo en la lluvia de Patricio Pron.”
 Hispanic Studies Review 2.2 (2017): 208-233.